Find Affordable College Courses

 5 Yearly Graduations

 University of Wisconsin - Madison is the 5th most popular school in the nation for students seeking a doctor's degree in wildlife.
-Roughly 44,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 5 doctor's degrees were handed out to wildlife majors at UW - Madison.
-About 80% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in wildlife from UW - Madison.

 #6